Beyond PI Planning

 • WIP limits that constrain over-commitment

-The SAFe literature does say that a Kanban System should be used to manage, shape and refine the ART backlog – prior to PI Planning.
+The SAFe literature does indeed recommend that a Kanban System should be used to manage, shape and refine the ART backlog – prior to PI Planning.
 In concept, this is functionally equivalent to what many practitioners would call a Discovery Kanban.
 However in practice, across many organizations I’ve worked with, that Kanban System is:

 • Not implemented at all